 If you read this blog often, you already know where I stand when it comes to company culture.
 Culture is the single most important asset or liability a company has.
 Steve knew that making great products was the sole focus of Apple and he built a mindset of “insanely great”, customer focused product culture at Apple that became the heart and soul of Apple’s DNA.

-Interestingly, after Steve Jobs died, Tim Cook claimed that Jobs’ greatest gift to humanity, his best , was Apple itself.
+Interestingly, after Steve Jobs died, Tim Cook claimed that Jobs’ greatest product, his greatest gift to humanity, was Apple itself.
 The culture.
-The DNA that makes up Apple.
-It’s that DNA which Ken termed Creative Selection.
+It’s that cultural DNA which Ken termed Creative Selection.